Operations Specialist (Ext. 230)

 Mary Jane is responsible for reviewing and executing all contracts for the Partnership, and assists the Finance Director in a variety of accounting functions.
 Mary Jane has a bachelor’s degree from Salem College and received her accounting education from NC State University.
 Prior to joining the Partnership, Mary Jane held a variety of accounting positions including public, corporate, governmental and nonprofit.

-Brittany is responsible for program planning and evaluation of Durham’s Transition to Kindergarten Initiative.
-She works collaboratively with Durham Public Schools to implement activities that will help 4-year-olds have a smooth transition into the kindergarten setting.
-Prior to this position, Brittany worked in elementary education for six years.
+Brittany provides leadership to programming staff and is responsible for the delivery and overall success of each program.
+She also works collaboratively with community partners to foster relationships and align efforts to ensure Durham’s children enter school ready to succeed.
+Prior to this position, Brittany worked in elementary education for four years.
 She was an elementary school teacher for Wake County Public Schools, as well as an elementary success coach in Durham.
-Brittany has a bachelor’s degree in Elementary Education with a minor in Linguistics and Communications from UNC-Greensboro and will soon have a master’s degree in Public Administration from NC State University.
+Brittany has a bachelor’s degree in Elementary Education with a minor in Linguistics and Communications from UNC-Greensboro and has a master’s degree in Public Administration from NC State University.